Program for Masters Degree in Pharmacology or Physiology

 - Successfully complete a final oral examination that focuses on the thesis defense, but may include examination of general competency in pharmacology or physiology.
 Students preparing for this examination should review the description of the qualifying examination for Ph.D. candidates, as their exam will be similar in format, if not in scope.

 - Complete a Master's Essay that presents a critical review of a topic of current pharmacologic or physiologic relevance.
-Maximum length of 10 pages excluding references.
-The Master’s Essay should similar in scope and organization to a review article published in any peer-reviewed journal, including in-depth analysis and critical evaluation of the current literature in the field.
+Minimum length of 10 pages, excluding references.
+Format: single-spaced, 12pt font, < 1 inch margin, figures included as appropriate.
+The Master’s Essay should be similar in scope and organization to a review article published in any peer-reviewed journal, including in-depth analysis and critical evaluation of the current literature in the field.